efea-umich/cse-593/main-project/project.typ

   - $H_0:$ The dynamic hitbox keyboard does not differ from the baseline keyboard in comfort-of-use
   - This allows us to evaluate whether our design fulfills requirement 6.
 In this case, the baseline keyboard already fulfills requirement 6.
 As such, this test only negatively implicates our design if our smartwatch is significantly less comfortable to use

-For comparing the Accuracy Measure and Task Completion Time between the two Input Method levels (within-subjects), we will use Paired t-tests if the difference scores are normally distributed.
-If the normality assumption is violated, we will use the non-parametric equivalent, the Wilcoxon Signed-Rank test.
+For comparing the Accuracy Measure and Task Completion Time between the two Input Method levels (within-subjects), we used Paired t-tests since the difference scores are normally distributed.

-For comparing the ordinal Subjective Comfort ratings between the two Input Method levels, we will use the Wilcoxon Signed-Rank test.
+For comparing the ordinal Subjective Comfort ratings between the two Input Method levels, we used the Wilcoxon Signed-Rank test.

-Alpha level will be set at $alpha = 0.05$ for all tests.
+Alpha level was set at $alpha = 0.05$ for all tests.

 In terms of the effect size, Cohen's @cohen2013statistical thresholds consider $d=0.2$ small, $0.5$ medium, and $0.8$ large.
 Although Yatani @yatani2016effect notes these are often used in HCI studies, a more recent meta-analysis Obyobukhova @obukhova2021meta on typing experiments found effect size thresholds of 0.1 (small), 0.36 (medium), and 1.04 (large), with an average of 13.88 participants per study.
 We expect an effect size of at least around 0.36 (medium-to-large) and aim to recruit 12 participants.
 This number aligns with common HCI lab practice as in the meta-analysis by Obyobukhova @obukhova2021meta for detecting an effect size around medium while balancing statistical validity with practical recruitment constraints for this project.

 The within-subjects design allows for direct comparison of each participant's performance and perception across the two input methods.
 By measuring text entry speed (Short Task Completion Time), accuracy, and subjective comfort (Likert scale), and analyzing these dependent variables using appropriate statistical tests based on the independent variable (input method), we can directly assess whether our prototype offers significant advantages over the baseline.
-These quantitative results will provide concrete evidence regarding the fulfillment of User Requirements 2, 3, 4, and 6.
+These quantitative results provided concrete evidence regarding the fulfillment of User Requirements 2, 3, 4, and 6.

 == Apparatus